Community Ambassador Programme

 Chris Cook

-When I'm not working to try and better the wellbeing of families in the East and West marsh for North East Lincolnshire Council or spending time with my partner and two young boys.
-You may find me taking part in parkrun or lifting weights, as exercise definitely blows out the cobwebs and makes me a better dad and wellbeing specialist.
+When I’m not working with families in East and West Marsh in North East Lincolnshire or spending time with my partner and two boys, you’ll find me at parkrun or lifting weights.
+Exercise clears my mind and helps me be a better dad and wellbeing specialist.

 Chris Cook

-When I'm not working to try and better the wellbeing of families in the East and West marsh for North East Lincolnshire Council or spending time with my partner and two young boys.
-You may find me taking part in parkrun or lifting weights, as exercise definitely blows out the cobwebs and makes me a better dad and wellbeing specialist.
+When I’m not working with families in East and West Marsh in North East Lincolnshire or spending time with my partner and two boys, you’ll find me at parkrun or lifting weights.
+Exercise clears my mind and helps me be a better dad and wellbeing specialist.

 David Barker